 This award is open to scholars of all levels, including independent scholars, and supports a research visit of 5 days or more.
 Typically, awards are for $1,000, and four awards are given each year.
-The application is due June 1 of each year and the research visit is to occur within the next 13 months.
+The application is due June 1 of each year, and we aim to inform all applicants of their application status by July 1 of same year.
+The research visit is to occur within the next 12 months.

-Grant-in-Aid Awards are intended to help defray expenses of visiting scholars from abroad, and for those in the U.S.A. who are based outside of the Minneapolis-St. Paul (MN) metro area.
+Grant-in-Aid Awards are intended to help defray expenses of scholars who are based outside of the Minneapolis-St. Paul (MN, USA) metro area.
+The award is open to international scholars.
 Awards are made on a competitive basis, and for research specific to the IHRCA’s collections.

-The Immigration History Research Center and Archives (IHRC/A) is an internationally known migration studies center and expansive archives documenting immigration to the United States from the latter 19th century to current refugee migrations.
+The Immigration History Research Center Archives collaborates with partner Immigration History Research Center, and is an internationally-known archives centered on im/migration to the United States from the latter 19th century to current refugee migrations.
 Key areas of coverage include European and Near Eastern immigrants (1880-1930) and 20th-century refugees, such as Displaced Persons after World War II and more recent Southeast Asian, African, and other forced migrations.
-The IHRCA has renowned collections of fraternal organization records, personal papers, and immigrant and refugee assistance organization materials, as well as ethnic print collections.
+The IHRCA provides access to collections of fraternal organization records, personal papers, and immigrant and refugee assistance organization materials, as well as ethnic print collections.
 The IHRCA is part of Archives and Special Collections of the University Libraries.
-It provides renowned collections of fraternal organization records, personal papers, and im/migrant and refugee assistance organization materials, as well as ethnic print collections.

 Details and Availability & Terms of Award: